-Approval of each of Proposal 2, Proposal 3 and Proposal 4 requires the affirmative vote of a majority of the votes cast by the stockholders present in person or represented by proxy at the Annual Meeting and entitled to vote on the matter.
-Under this standard, each of Proposal 2, Proposal 3 and Proposal 4 will be approved if the number of votes cast in favor of the proposal exceeds the number of votes cast against it.
-With respect to Proposals 2, 3 and 4, stockholders may either vote "FOR" or "AGAINST" the proposal or may "ABSTAIN" from voting on the proposal.
-Shares abstaining from voting on Proposal 2, 3 or 4 will be control as present for purposes of establishing a quorum but will have no effect on the outcome of the vote.
+Approval of each of Proposal 2 and Proposal 3 requires the affirmative vote of a majority of the votes cast by the stockholders present in person or represented by proxy at the Annual Meeting and entitled to vote on the matter.
+Under this standard, each of Proposal 2 and Proposal 3 will be approved if the number of votes cast in favor of the proposal exceeds the number of votes cast against it.
+With respect to Proposals 2 and 3, stockholders may vote either "FOR" or "AGAINST" the proposal or may "ABSTAIN" from voting on the proposal.
+Broker non-votes will be counted as present for purposes of establishing a quorum but will have no effect on the outcome of the vote.
 Broker non-votes are not applicable to Proposal 2 because your broker has discretionary authority to vote your shares of common stock with respect to such proposal.
-Broker non-votes will have no effect on Proposal 3 or Proposal 4.
+Broker non-votes will have no effect on Proposal 3.